gitkraken/git-integration-for-jira-self-managed-docs/git-integration-for-jira-self-managed/Faq-general-gij-self-managed.md

 This page contains frequently asked questions by users in general.

 Use the FAQ below to find answers to common questions.
-Feel free to contact our support team ([support@bigbrassband.com](mailto:support@bigbrassband.com?subject=General%20question%20-)) if you don't see what you're looking for.
+Feel free to contact our support team ([support@gitkraken.com](mailto:support@gitkraken.com?subject=General%20question%20-)) or visit our [support portal](https://help.gitkraken.com/git-integration-for-jira-cloud/gij-cloud-contact-support/) if you don't see what you're looking for.

 - [What is git?](#what-is-git)
 - [What is Git Integration for Jira app?](#what-is-git-integration-for-jira-app)